Roy Moore accuser says she was not paid to tell her story

 “I was a 14-year-old child trying to play in an adult’s world, and he was 32 years old,” Corfman said.

-She later added: “It took years for me to regain a sense of confidence in myself, and I felt guilty.
-I felt like I was the one to blame.
-It was decades before I was able to let that go.”

-Corfman said immediately after the incident she confided in close friends, who urged her to keep her distance.
-She eventually told family members, including her children when they became teens.
-But Corfman said she decided against going public because she was afraid that her kids would be shunned in Alabama, where Moore rose in prominence as a local judge.
+Corfman said she confided in those close to her, including her children years later when they became teens.
+She said she decided against going public with her accusations at various times in the past three decades because she was afraid that her kids would be shunned in Alabama, where Moore was rising in prominence as a local judge.

 “When you’re in that situation, you do everything you can to protect your own,” she said.